Member Agreement for 2024 Season

 Section 3.
 Picking Up Shares

-You are responsible for picking up your share each week from the following drop site and during the following time frames (you may choose Tuesday or Friday, which ever day works best for you, but not both days.)
+You are responsible for picking up your share each week from the following drop site during the specified time frame.

 Sanborn Mills Farm – last barn on the right at the end of Ring Road 131 Ring Road, Loudon NH 03307